markhj/php-tendency/README.md

 mean value (which starts at ``0.5``) is increased by ``0.3``, to ``0.8``.

-When this mean is applied in the ``RandomFloat`` with min/max at 50 to 75, it means the most likely outcome is a number in the higher end, probably around 70.
+That in effect means that ``RandomFloat`` with min/max at 50 to 75, is more likely to produce a number around 70, because we have shifted the bias.

 Notice a lot of "maybe" and "probably".
 This is because we use biased randomization with standard distribution.
-No outcome is completely guaranteed, which is exactly what we want: A tendency.
+No outcome is completely guaranteed, which is exactly what we want: _A tendency_.

+A person with a criminal history may have a _tendency_ to commit crime, but they don't _always_ do it.

 ### Tip

 Extensions can themselves take parameters.
-In our crime determination example, we would for instance provide the person and maybe his/her criminal history as constructor arguments.
+In our crime determination example, we would for instance provide information about the person as constructor arguments.

-## 💝 About the project
+## 💝 Working on the project

+This information is good to know if you want to fork the repository, or even contribute to the original.

 ### Testing